 However, some agents cannot bind the insurance company, in which case, the insurance company must receive and accept the application, or it can reject it.
 The insurance is not effective until the company accepts the application.

 In life insurance, the agent never has the power to bind the company.
-In most case, the applicant fills out the application and pays the 1st premium.
-The applicant is then given a conditional premium receipt—the most common type of receipt is the insurability premium receipt.
-If the applicant is insurable according to the company’s underwriting standards, then the life insurance becomes effective from the date of the application, or, in some cases, from the date of the medical examination.
+The applicant fills out the application and pays the 1st premium.
+The applicant is then given a conditional premium receipt — the most common type of receipt is the insurability premium receipt.
+If the applicant is insurable according to the company's underwriting standards, then the life insurance becomes effective from the date of the application, or from the date of the medical examination.

 Contracts of Adhesion

-While the insurance applicant is usually considered the one making the offer, the insurance company dictates the terms of the contracts.
+While the insurance applicant is considered the one making the offer, the insurance company dictates the terms of the contracts.
 The insurance applicant must accept the contract of adhesion totally or not at all.
-Because of differing legal definitions and rulings provided by different courts in the past and because of requirements imposed by state governments and their agencies, an insurance contract has to be carefully worded to be legally effective and to provide coverage in the way that it was intended.
-This is why insurance contracts are largely standardized.
-Another reason is because insurance companies can only calculate competitive premiums based on actuarial studies, and these studies are based on certain limitations and underwriting guidelines.
+Because of differing legal definitions and rulings provided by different courts in the past and because of requirements imposed by state governments and their agencies, an insurance contract must be carefully worded to be legally effective and to provide coverage in the way it was intended.
+This is why insurance contracts offered to the public are standardized.
+Another reason is because insurance companies can only calculate competitive premiums based on actuarial studies, and these studies are based on certain limits and underwriting guidelines.
 Thus, most insurance contracts cannot be negotiated.
 However, the insured can request specific riders and exclusions to the policy.
 A rider (aka endorsement) is an amendment or addition to the basic policy that allows the policy to be tailored in acceptable ways for individual situations.
 An exclusion is a loss not covered by the contract.

-Because insurance contracts are generally not negotiable, the courts have created case laws to benefit the insured.
-The first law is that where there is an ambiguity in a contract, the ambiguity is construed against the maker of the contract, which, in insurance, is the insurance company.
+Because most insurance contracts are not negotiable, the courts have created case laws to benefit the insured.
+The first law, applicable to contracts generally, is that where there is an ambiguity in a contract, the ambiguity is construed against the maker of the contract, which, in insurance, is the insurance company.
 Thus, if the terms of a contract are not specific, then the terms are interpreted in a way that would most benefit the insured.
-Another case law that has developed is the principle of reasonable expectations, which requires that any exclusion or other qualification be conspicuous; otherwise, the insured is entitled to coverage that he reasonably expects.
+Case law has also instituted the principle of reasonable expectations, requiring that any exclusion or other qualification be conspicuous; otherwise, the insured is entitled to coverage that he reasonably expects.

 Life insurance and some health insurance contracts usually have entire contract clauses that require the attachment of any statements, including the application, made by the insured to the contract itself, to prevent any disputes later.
 Entire contract clauses also prevent incorporation by reference, which is alluding to other written works, such as the corporate bylaws, that the insurance applicant probably hasn't read.